-We meet in the center of Mestia and leave towards Ushguli.
-The road is right on the ridge of a cliff, some part of it has fallen into the river.
+We meet in the center of Mestia and leave for Ushguli.
+The road follows right along the edge of a cliff, and parts of it have fallen into the river.

-Near the end of the drive, the sky clears up and we can start to notice the beautiful mountains around us.
+Towards the end of the drive, the sky clears up and we can start to see beautiful mountains around us.

-After getting the car stuck on ice a couple of times, we arrive at the starting point.
-Ushguli is a really beautiful village, we can feel the border between civilization and wild nature around us.
+After getting the car stuck on ice a couple times, we arrive at our starting point.
+Ushguli is a really beautiful village where you can feel civilization edge into wilderness and nature.

-Some dogs come and say hi while we are getting ready.
+Some dogs come say hi while we get ready.

-Around noon we arrive to the middle of the valley where we will install our basecamp for the next three days.
-We leave towards the closest mountain faces to the basecamp, they face west.
-Temperatures are warmer than expected so we are going for the west face today and will focus on the north aspects in the coming days.
+Around noon we arrive in the middle of the valley where we’ll set up our basecamp for the next three days, and drop our camp gear.
+Next, we set out towards the closest lines, which are west facing.
+Temperatures are warmer than expected, so the plan is to ski west aspects today and focus on the north aspects in the coming days.

-At the end of the day, Coming back to the basecamp with big smiles on our faces!
-We had a lot of fun; snow was still good and looks promising on the north faces.
-The pressure of finding bad snow is over, we are excited to ski some epic lines in the next few days.
-This trip is lining up nicely!
+At the end of the day, we return to basecamp with big smiles on our faces!
+We had a lot of fun.
+The snow was still good and looks promising on the north faces.
+The worry about getting skunked is over, and we get excited to ski some epic lines in the next few days.
+The trip is finally lining up nicely!

 Saturday 16th of April,

-We wake up after a cold and humid night in the tents.
-We did not sleep well; we understand the importance of small details in this kind of context.
-Opening the tents, we notice that the dogs are still here, they slept right next to us in the snow.
+We wake after a cold and humid night in the tents.
+We did not sleep well, and begin to understand how difficult winter camping is.
+Opening the tents, we notice the dogs are still here—they slept right next to us in the snow.

-Back at the campsite.
-Another great day spent in the mountains, another big smile on our faces.
-Our bodies are starting to feel tired.
-The dogs followed us all day long.
-We share our food with them, we are all starving.
+When we get back to camp, another great day is in the bag, and there are more big smiles on our faces, but our bodies are starting to feel tired.
+The dogs followed us all day long, so we shared our food with them, and we’re all starving.

 Sunday 17th of April,

-Moreover, we left all our wet stuff outside the tents to avoid humidity, and all of it is frozen…
+On top of that, we left all our wet stuff outside to avoid getting humidity in the tents, and all of it is now frozen…

-Wondering what the best solution between humid nights in the tent or frozen ski boots is to put on.
+We question what’s worse, humid nights in the tent, or frozen ski boots to put on.

-Today’s temperatures are rising; it’s going to be super warm.
-We cannot wait for the sunshine at camp, we leave early to minimize the risks.
+The temperatures are rising; it’s going to get super warm today.
+We don’t have time to wait for the sun to hit camp, and we leave early to minimize the on-slope risks.

-It’s our last day.
-Snow will get warm and wet today, tomorrow all will be frozen.
-We enjoy a big breakfast, we won’t need our extra food and we need some energy for this 5 hours hike.
+The snow will heat up and get wet today, then, tomorrow it will be frozen, so this becomes our last day.
+We enjoy a big breakfast since we won’t need our extra food, and we need some energy for the five-hour hike.
 We decide to go ski the north faces at the end of the valley.
-We start from 2100 meters to 3600 meters to reach the highest peak.
+Starting at 2,100 meters, we climb to 3,600 meters to reach the highest peak.

-At the end of the day, we come back to camp, another amazing day spent with an amazing team!
-Everybody got some good lines.
+At the end of the day, we come back to camp from another amazing day spent with an amazing team!
+Everybody got good lines.

 We take some time to remember the lines we’ve drawn on these mountains.
 We are likely the first team to ski those faces, and until the next snow falls they will have our marks.

 We finish our last dry food and tear down camp.
-Back at the car it’s time to say goodbye to the dogs.
-Having them around us for the last 3 days created some bonds, we’re a bit sad to leave them here.
+Back at the car, it’s time to say goodbye to the dogs.
+Having them around us for the last three days created some bonds, and we’re a bit sad to leave them here.

 We return to Mestia and go straight to a restaurant.
-We missed the delicious Georgian food, and beers are on to cheers for the successful expedition.
+We missed the delicious Georgian food.
+We order beers, and cheers a successful expedition.

-Just enough energy for a shower before sleep, we are exhausted.
+We have just enough energy left to shower before sleep, we are exhausted.
 We will unpack our gear tomorrow.

 As the sun rises between Ushba and Tetnuldi our eyes are sticky.
 It’s so peaceful to be in the mountains with only the sound of the birds waking up.